Time series modelling#

 plt.plot(ts_data, color='teal')

-plt.title("Simulated AR(1) Time Series (phi={}, sigma={})".format(phi_true, sigma_true))
+plt.title("Simulated AR(1) time series (phi={}, sigma={})".format(phi_true, sigma_true))

 plt.grid(True)